 The full post, In defense of nekkid pictures, even of dudes, on the blog Pandagon is here.

 Here is a seemingly important article on “Iran’s women footballers banned from Olympics because of Islamic strip“.
+(It seems The Guardian has taken down all links/urls/copies of this article.
+Anyone with additional info, please share it in the comments.)

 This [Iran-women-Olympic-strip] article/news story involves a very important matter as regards individual Islamic women (or teams of them) who cannot do something such as play a sport because of how they choose to dress, especially if that dress is something as important to them as their understanding of their religion.
 Perhaps some significant percentage of the women do not choose this form of dress, as Iran requires something like it.
 We do not know because the article appears not to say or to address this issue of choice.
 (Even oppressed women who have internalized sexist norms in a great many cases nonetheless have substantial autonomy and agentic skills.)